Regain Control and Rejoin Your Cruise After Missing the Ship

 Keep communication open with the cruise line, plan your next moves carefully, and ensure you have all the necessary documentation for rejoining the ship.

-Why Cruise Ships Leave Passengers Behind
+Understand Why Cruise Ships Leave Passengers and How to Avoid It

 You might be wondering, Why can’t they just wait a little longer?